 Not necessarily.
 You have a right to speak with the investigating officer.
 However, you must also follow the officer’s direction at all times.
 When a police officer gives you a lawful directive, you must obey it.
-Avoid getting in his way or otherwise keeping him from doing his job.
-Be patient and know that he will eventually want to hear your point of view.
+Avoid getting in the way or otherwise keeping the officer from doing his or her job.
+Be patient and know that the officer will eventually want to hear your point of view.

-What if I’m late for work, or school, or to pick my child up from school?
+What if I’m late for work or to pick my child up from school?
 Can I leave the scene?

-No. If you’ve been involved in an accident, you can’t leave until the officer permits you to.
+No. If you’ve been involved in a Kentucky car accident, you can’t leave until the officer permits you to.
 You may not like it, but you have no choice.
-However, ask the officer if you can use your phone to call someone to pick your children up from school, or to call your employer to say you will be late.
+Ask the officer if you can use your phone to call someone to pick your children up from school, or to call your employer to say you will be late.

 Do I have to answer questions from law enforcement?